fadedimon/forma/packages/forma-react/README.md

 ### `FormaList` Component

-`FormaList` is a component for building lists of items in a form.
-It can be used for "simple" elements as well as for structured ones.
-It allows to display list items, remove and add new ones.
+This is a component for building lists of items in a form.
+It can be used for "simple" elements as well as for complex (structured) ones.
+It helps to show lists of items, and gives methods to remove and add new ones.

 Example: